top of page

 Pablo Picasso – The Artist and His Muses

-• Catchy Fact: One famous love letter from Napoleon read: “Since I left you, I have been constantly depressed… Your portrait and the memory of last night’s intoxicating pleasures have robbed my senses of rest.”
+Napoleon’s letters to Josephine were famously passionate.
+“Since I left you, I have been constantly depressed,” he once wrote, “your portrait and the memory of last night’s intoxicating pleasures have robbed my senses of rest.”

-Frida Kahlo and Diego Rivera – A Love of Passion and Pain
+Frida Kahlo and Diego Rivera – Love and Turmoil

-• Fun Fact: The romance between Frida Kahlo and Diego Rivera was fiery, passionate, and tumultuous.
-They both had affairs with other people throughout their marriage, but their love for each other remained intense.
+Their romance was intense and volatile, filled with affairs, art, and raw emotion.
 Frida once said, “There have been two great accidents in my life: Diego and the bus.
 Diego was by far the worst.”

 Frank Sinatra – The Crooner and His Ladies